awei01/katsu-site-source/posts/2011-08-29-tweed-tweed-tweed.md

 The swatch above has a herringbone pattern with warm brown tones.
 Great for separates or a full suit if you are feeling extra bold.

 Hungry for a piece of tweed?
-Send us an email at info@9tailors.com to set up an appointment or simply get more information.
+Send us an email at {{ site.emails.info }} to set up an appointment or simply get more information.